-Joined Up Care Derbyshire Joined Up Care Derbyshire Engagement Model Planning and Preparing for Change Complete Project Outline and Initiation Documentation Complete the Patient and Public Involvement (PPI) Assessment and Planning Form This form must be completed at the start of the planning process for any change and before decisions are taken which may impact on the range of services and/or the way in which they are provided.
-All projects leads seeking to make changes to a service must discuss their plans with the Engagement Team from the outset. istening -oublic and Building a 'Case for Change' - The Why? gather useful What is already known about the issue? eview existing information, including patient experience insight to define the need or problem, and determine any gaps in insight.
+Joined Up Care Derbyshire Joined Up Care Derbyshire Engagement Model Planning and Preparing for Change Complete Project Outline and Initiation Documentation Complete the Patient and Public Involvement (PPI) Assessment and Planning Form This form must be completed at the start of the planning process for any All projects leads seeking to make changes to a service must discuss their plans with the Engagement Team from the outset.
+Building a 'Case for Change' - The Why?
+What is already known about the issue? eview existing information, including patient experience insight to define the need or problem, and determine any gaps in insight.
 Check the Patient and Public Insight Library.
 Set clear timescales and milestones for the work ahead.
 Complete: Quality Impact Assessment (QIA), Equality Impact Assessment (EIA).
 Start the NHS England Assurance Process if appropriate.
-Depending on the extent of the change identified, the approach may need to be checked out with the Public Partnership Committee, and may need Overview and Scrutiny oversight. public and Pre-engagement - The What?
+Depending on the extent of the change identified, the approach may need to be checked out with the Public Partnership Committee, and may need Overview and Scrutiny oversight.
 The Engagement Team have a 'Suite of Tools' available to help you with your plans for involvement.
 Some changes may require a bespoke engagement package.
-VCSE Leadership Program Citizer Pane BAME Forums Derbyshire Insight and Public Partners Healthwatch Framework Dialogue Bespoke Engagement Plans Focus Groups/Confirm and Challenge Sessions/ Deliberative Events/Patient Stories/Surveys Options Development and Appraisal through invitatio only, but should The How?
+Bespoke Engagement Plans Focus Groups/Confirm and Challenge Sessions/ Deliberative Events/Patient Stories/Surveys Options Development and Appraisal -The How?
 There are 3 essential components to solution development and appraisal: Establishing the criteria by which you will decide on the viability of options - these should be development from involvement of patients, members of the public and their representatives.
 See previous section Weighting - are some criteria considered more important than others?
 Final scoring/decision on each option.
 This process will turn your long list of solutions, into a shorter, viable list of options.
 Decision making structures At the end of this stage, you should produce a 'Pre-Consultation Business Case' and map out the meetings that you will need to go through for discussion or sign-off.
 Stage Two of the NHS England Assurance Process also takes place here if this is applicable.
-Formal Public Consultation Decision Making Cana Write your Decision Making Business Case (DMBC Adapt plans if appropriate and implement change (DMBC)

-Evaluate the impact following implementation
+Formal Public Consultation Decision Making Write your Decision Making Business Case (DMBC Adapt plans if appropriate and implement change Evaluate the impact following implementation